Craving something sweet? You don't have to give up dessert on keto. But you do need to be smart about it.

 Net carbs: 2g per bomb

-Diet Doctor suggests fat-based desserts like these to satisfy cravings without overloading carbs.
+Diet Doctor's keto dessert collection features fat-based, low-carb treats like these to satisfy cravings without overloading on carbs.

 3. Whipped Cream and Berries